Postgraduate Diploma in Arts in Public Relations and Digital Communications

 Course Overview

-Develop your creativity and media industry skills to specialise in journalism and public relations
+Develop your creativity and media industry skills to specialise in digital communications and public relations

 This course is aimed at individuals who wish to take up employment as communications professionals, specifically within the public relations and communications industries.
 Designed and delivered by PR and journalism professionals and full-time academics, the course trains learners for public relations work with clients in the corporate, political and public affairs space.